TrustTheVote-Project/VoteTrackerPlus/docs/tech-details/more-tech-details.md

 ## 7.1) Exposing Gerrymandering

-The legality and morality of [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering) is an important democratic question to be asked and answered.
+The legality and morality of [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering) is an important democratic question to be asked and answered by the electorate.
 But the legal/moral question is a different question as to whether or not gerrymandering is happening and if so to what degree.
 All citizens should be able to observe the effects of gerrymandering on the votes in their community.
-The open source nature of VoteTracker+ allows for the inclusion of [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) as a way of nonpartisan evaluation of the presence of gerrymandering so that every citizen can see the effects of current electoral district maps per GGO per election.
+The open source nature of VoteTracker+ allows for the inclusion of [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) as a way of nonpartisan evaluation of the presence of gerrymandering so that every citizen can see the effects of district maps per GGO per election.

-With VTP, any voter or 3rd party can look at any specific ballot in VTP, enter an arbitrary address for that ballot, and VTP can display the gerrymandering coefficients as a function of current and other hypothetical fair electoral GGO boundaries.
-The gerrymandering coefficient for each such scenario, be it the current or a hypothetical districting boundary, can be generated and displayed.
-And it is all open source and transparent.